michmich112/teleporter/README.md

 ```
 /**
- * Get the current poisition
+ * Get the current poisition and map Id
  */
 position()
 ```